VishnuPrasanth-A/CyberSecurity-TeamG3-Project1/README.md

 ## 🚀 How to Run the Automation Script

-## 🚀 How to Run the Automation Script

 1. Place both VMs in the same **Host-Only Network**
 2. Boot **Metasploitable2** first, then **Kali Linux**
 3. Open a terminal in Kali and run the following: